juanchimdo/splocked/README.md

 # Data analysis
 - Document here the project: splocked
-- Description: Project Description
+- Description: Predicting spoilers in your favourite movies
-- Data Source:
+- Data Source: IMDb
-- Type of analysis:
+- Type of analysis: NLP and RNN

-Please document the project the better you can.

-# Stratup the project
+# Startup the project

 The initial setup.